vegarsti/image-to-table-web/README.md

-Install `tesseract`.
-On macOS, that's `brew install tesseract --with-all-languages`.
+1. Install all dependencies by `pip install -r requirements.txt`.
+2. Set environment variables in `.env`.